MWFK/News-Scraping-and-Modeling/Readme.md

 ### Classification of News Articles to enrich the stock market data

-Deutsch Business news scrapping and modeling.
+German Business news scrapping and modeling.